| Women

 substantial number of women were ordained to be teachers; and by 1856, women were

-| Under James J. Strang, the church became the first
+lecturing in the School of the Prophets. | | | Under James J. Strang, the church became the first

 American religion to regularly allow women into lesser priesthood roles such as a